No one wants to sound like a bumbling fool when contacting a retreat venue or hotel to inquire about booking your

 Carefully doing a little research and then asking for details and ideas will help you choose the perfect destination for your next retreat – one that you and your participants will enjoy!

-And if you’d like to learn practical strategies for planning and marketing a successful, profitable transformational destination retreat, then you must join Sheri and Meghan in The Retreat Blueprint Program.
+And if you’d like to learn practical strategies for planning and marketing a successful, profitable transformational destination retreat, then you must join The Retreat Blueprint Program.
 There you’ll learn the fine art of creating retreats that sell-out and change lives in a profound way.

 To your wanderlust life, Sheri